-The tables also displays the skewed size distribution of family firms.
-Large family firms are almost as large as the average nonfamily firm, whereas owner-manager sole entrepreneurships are almost half the size of the average firm.
+The table also reflects the skewed size distribution of family firms.
+Large family firms are about as large as the average nonfamily firm, whereas sole entrepreneurships (owner-manager firms) are the smallest of all firms.

-Panel B shows that the small size of sole entrepreneurships is (partly) explained by their very young age.
-The large family firms, on the other hands, are several years older than the average firm.
-Overall, family and nonfamily firms are of similar age—almost 12 years.
+Panel B shows that the small size of sole entrepreneurships is partly explained by their very young age.
+The large family firms, on the other hand, are significantly older than the average firm.

 Panel C shows that the average family firm has somewhat lower sales growth and asset growth than the average nonfamily firm.
 Growth rates are also highly skewed, as reflected by the large difference between mean and median growth rates.